Sirasa Catchpoint

-Sirasa Catchpoint is a Sri Lankan physical quiz game show on Sirasa TV.
-It premiered on 12 July 2025.
-It is the first Asian adaptation of British game show Catchpoint, originally broadcast by BBC One.
-The Sri Lankan version is produced by Sirasa TV under license from ITV Studios and is hosted by actor Yash Weerasinghe.
+Sirasa Catchpoint is a Sri Lankan physical quiz game show hosted by actor Yash Weerasinghe and broadcast on Sirasa TV.
+The series premiered on 12 July 2025 as the first Asian adaptation of the British game show Catchpoint, originally produced for BBC One.
+Produced locally under license from ITV Studios, the show combines traditional general knowledge trivia with physical agility, requiring pairs of contestants to answer questions correctly to catch falling balls and win cash prizes.